0xS3GFAULT/Project-TLE-Game-C/README.md

 I had the opportunity to work on a big project in C language for 3 months with my team during my studies in engineering school.

-The Last Engineer is a tower defense game where you're a lost engineering on a planet, and you need to defend yourself from enemies by building turrets and placing them strategically.
+The Last Engineer is a tower defense game where you're a lost engineer on a planet, and you need to defend yourself from enemies by building turrets and placing them strategically.

 ![title](images/TLE_audio.png)
 ![title](images/TLE_commands.png)